gferhpc/supercomputing.tue.nl/pages/documentation/software/modules/index.md

-# Modules avaiable in the HPC Umbrella Cluster
+# Modules available in the HPC Umbrella Cluster

 Available modules in the HPC Umbrella Cluster are build from source or binaries and are installed in a central location, available to all nodes (including the login nodes) in the HPC Umbella Cluster.